 Regardless of the reason or reasons that a person first engages in substance abuse, this behavior puts him at risk for a variety of negative effects, both immediate and long-term.
 Depending upon the drug that is being abused, immediate effects can range from slight incapacitation to death.
 Over the long-term, substance abuse often leads to dependence, which is clinically referred to as a substance use disorder.
 Individuals who develop a substance use disorder may sacrifice their health, jobs, and relationships as a result of their continued drug abuse.
 And once a person has developed an addiction, the powerful cravings and painful withdrawal symptoms of a substance abuse disorder may make it virtually impossible for an individual to end his self-defeating behavior without effective professional intervention.

-At The Landing, our dedicated professionals have decades of combined experience working with men who have struggled with substance abuse and chemical dependency.
+At The Landing of Newport Beach, an addiction treatment center and rehab, our dedicated professionals have decades of combined experience working with men who have struggled with substance abuse and chemical dependency.
 Over the years we have developed and implemented specialized programming that has proved to be quite effective at helping men end their dependence upon alcohol and other drugs, and make the lifestyle changes that allow them to live healthy drug-free lives.

 A good first step is to identify the specific substance or substances that your loved one has been abusing.
 Different drugs impact the mind and body in different ways, and these effects can be exacerbated if the individual is simultaneously abusing multiple substances.
 Identifying the drug or drugs in question can help you get a better understanding of the effects that your loved one is experiencing.

 It can also be valuable to educate yourself about the disease of addiction.
 When a person has become dependent upon one or more substances, he loses a degree of control over his thoughts, decisions, and actions.
-Addiction is not another word for bad behavior or poor self-discipline; it is a chronic progressive disease that, if left untreated, can be fatal.
+Addiction is not another word for bad behavior or poor self-discipline; it is a chronic progressive disease that, if left untreated at a drug & alcohol rehab, can be fatal.

 When your loved one agrees to get help, realize that this is just one step in a long process.
 If the treatment program offers family services, participate to the best of your ability.
 This will help you to remain an active positive presence in your loved one’s life, and will also help you to develop the skills that will allow you to support your loved one’s ongoing recovery after he completes treatment and returns home.